Considerations for Roofing for a House in the Trees

 A well-ventilated roof is crucial in maintaining the longevity of your roofing system, especially in forested areas where moisture can be an issue.
 Proper ventilation prevents the buildup of heat and moisture, which can cause premature wear on roofing materials.

 Proper insulation, in addition to ventilation, helps regulate the temperature inside your home, preventing condensation in the attic space.
 This is particularly important in wooded areas, where shade and moisture can combine to create the perfect environment for mold and rot.
+Learn more about the benefits of attic ventilation here.

 Tree Proximity and Pruning